Fruity, fresh and expressive

 Soil

 Grapes are hand-harvested.
-Rigorous second and third hand-selection at the winery sorting table.
-Alcoholic and malolactic fermentation of gently destemmed grapes in stainless steel tanks.Ageing of 4 to 6 months in a combination of concrete tank (25%), large oak vats (25%) and used French oak barrels (50%).
+First selection before gently destemmed 100% of the grapes.
+Rigorous second berry by berry selection at the sorting table.
+The grapes ferment in stainless steel tanks and macerate for 7 to 10 days.
+After pressing, we carry out the malolactic fermentation in the steel tanks and begin aging in different materials.Aging: 4 to 6 months in a combination of concrete tank (25%), large oak vats (25%) and used French oak barrels (50%).

 Bottling